-Emerald girdle of Maharaja Sher Singh
+Emerald girdle of Maharaja Sher Singh c.
+1840

 Jewelled belt comprising 18 rectangular gold sections separated by gold links and a buckle; edged with diamond and pearl links.
 Set with square or hexagonal emeralds and four with engraved oval stones.
 Buckle has a square emerald between rows of diamonds in a flowerhead design.